Application and Admission Requirements

 Graduate assistantships are available and are awarded on a competitive basis.
 Students who receive an assistantship may be assigned to work as a Teaching Assistant for one of our laboratory classes, as a Research Assistant with a given faculty member, or as an Administrative Assistant in one of the offices on campus.

-To apply to the Clinical-Counseling Program, applicants must submit the following items of information directly to the Graduate College.
+To apply to the Clinical-Counseling Program, applicants must submit the following items of information directly to the The College of Graduate Studies and Research.
 Please do NOT send ANY application materials to the Psychology Department directly.
 This will result in a delay of processing your application.

 - A completed application form (Graduate College Admissions)